Divorced woman cannot seek monetary relief from ex-husband: Gujarat HC

 "Referring the definition of domestic relationship, it is clear that it is a relationship, which is alive between the persons.
 Even on separation or staying apart, marital relationship continues.
 But once the marital tie is severed by way of divorce between the parties, the relationship between them is snapped," the court said.

 "Considering the definition, it is clear that the wife would be an aggrieved person so long as the domestic relationship survives.
-As soon as it is snapped, it is an end to the domestic relationship and she would not be aggrieved person then.
+As soon as it is snapped, it is an end to the domestic relationship and she would not be an aggrieved person then.

 Life with Aishwarya had become “suffocating”, says Tej Pratap Yadav on divorce